 Make a Difference for Oakland Kids

-Please select the community volunteer option that is the best fit for you (below) and fill out the corresponding application form.
-We will follow up with you right away via email.
+Please select the volunteer option that is the best fit for you (below), fill out the corresponding application form, and then will follow up with you right away via email.
 Once you complete the on-boarding requirements, we will invite you to select the placement match that is the right fit for you.

 Community Volunteer Options:

 Volunteer to tutor students one-on-one or join zoom sessions as a teacher’s assistant.
 Orientation and training sessions will share tools to support students to develop reading and math skills.

 Read the Position Description or sign up below.

 High School Career Coaches